astra-timinikey/eekhue-core/index.md

 description: "Discover your Self.
 Explore your Shadow.
 Grow your Persona.
 Navigate your the Cosmos Within."
 hero_title: "Cosmos Within Theory"
 hero_subtitle: "A gamified journey through your inner universe."
+hero_style: "dramatic"
-hero_image: "/assets/images/home-hero.png"
+hero_image: "home-hero.png"
 pill: "🔬 New Theory"
 closing_note: "Choose a realm from the menu above — explore, gain XP, and unlock the secrets of your cosmos."
 custom_css:
-  - "/assets/css/home.css"
+  - "home.css"
-  - "/assets/css/starfield.css"
+  - "starfield.css"
 custom_js:
-  - "/assets/js/starfield.js"
+  - "starfield.js"
 ---

-# ❓ The Questions We Ask
+## ❓ The Questions We Ask

 Why does our inner world feel as infinite as the universe itself?